 Pursuant to a registration rights agreement entered into on August 5, 2021, the holders of the Founder Shares, as well as the holders of the Private Units (and underlying securities), are entitled to registration rights.
 The holders of a majority of these securities are entitled to make up to two demands that the Company register such securities.
 The holders of the majority of the Founder Shares can elect to exercise these registration rights at any time commencing three months prior to the date on which these shares of common stock are to be released from escrow.
-The holders of a majority of the Private Units (and underlying securities) can elect to exercise these registration rights at any time after the Company consummates a Business Combination.
+The holders have certain "piggy-back" registration rights a Business Combination.
 In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to the consummation of a Business Combination.
 The registration rights agreement does not contain liquidating damages or other cash settlement provisions resulting from delays in registering the Company's securities.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.
 Notwithstanding the foregoing, the holders may not exercise demand or piggyback rights after five (5) and seven (7) years, respectively, from the effective date of the Initial Public Offering and may not exercise demand rights on more than one occasion in respect of all registrable securities.